-The mathematical foundations of computing, which includes various topics in discrete and continuous mathematics, is taught through a series of core and compulsory modules1 in the first two years.
-Follow-on modules in the third year allow you to apply the knowledge and skills gained to build and reason about computer-based systems, with key drivers being correctness, usability, security, reliability and performance.
+The mathematical foundations of computing, which includes various topics in discrete and continuous mathematics, is taught through a series of core and compulsory modules in the first two years.
+Follow-on modules in the third and fourth years allow you to apply the knowledge and skills gained to build and reason about complex systems, with key drivers being correctness, usability, security, reliability and performance.

 At the end of the second year you will work as part of a team to develop a software application that meets the needs of a specific class of user.

-In the third year you will have the option to undertake a larger-scale team project, this time aimed at delivering a complex software artefact for a customer.
+If you are spending your third year at Imperial (before going abroad in fourth year), you will have the option to undertake a larger-scale team project, this time aimed at delivering a complex software artefact for a customer.
 In some of these team projects you will have the opportunity to work with external companies and collaborators.

+At the end of the Spring term of the third year you will embark on a full-time, paid industrial placement which finishes just prior to the start of the final year.
+This will include those of you who will have returned from studying at the University of California in the first two terms of third year.

-In the last year of the degree you will also undertake a major individual project spanning around eight months.
-This presents an exciting opportunity for you to apply the technical skills you have learnt throughout the course, under the supervision of an academic adviser.
+If you are spending your fourth year at Imperial (following your two terms abroad at the University of California in third year), you will undertake a major individual project spanning around eight months.
+This presents an exciting opportunity for you to apply the technical skills you have learnt throughout the course, including

+Core modules are those which serve a fundamental role within the curriculum, and for which achievement of the credits for that module is essential for the achievement of the target award.
+Core modules must therefore be taken and passed in order to achieve that named award.
+Compulsory modules are those which are designated as necessary to be taken as part of the programme syllabus.
+Compulsory modules can be compensated.
+Elective modules are those which are in the same subject area as the field of study and are offered to students in order to offer an element of choice in the curriculum and from which students are able to select.
+Elective modules can be compensated.

+research and presentation skills, under the supervision of an academic adviser.
 The topics covered by individual projects vary enormously, from the very theoretical to the very practical.
 Many projects are aligned directly with the Department's cutting-edge research activities.